 All tiles have a menu that can be invoked by hovering over the tile and then selecting the ellipses icon (3 dots).
 If the ellipses do not appear when you hover over a tile then it indicates you do not have the required permissions to make changes to it:

-The second option, to “Edit Form” allows the user, above, to edit the properties of the Risk Register form.
-This option will vary depending on the object type represented by the tile; Form, Folder, Dashboard or Application.
+The “Edit Form” option allows the user to edit the properties of the tile This option will vary depending on the object type represented by the tile, i.e. "Edit Form", "Edit Folder Details", "Edit Dashboard Details" or "Edit Application Details".

-The new Nav Bar is used to find Tiles of different types:
+The Nav Bar is used to find Tiles of different types:

 There are 5 high level groupings:

-It is possible to view an Application by clicking on a tile (in the right-hand pane) or by clicking a name on the Nav bar sub-menu.An Application comprises a series of forms, folders and dashboards.
+It is possible to view an application by clicking on its name in the sub-menu.An application comprises a series of tiles representing forms, folders and dashboards.
 The tiles are listed in alphabetic order and cannot be rearranged or sorted.

-Displays the list of Dashboards that the user has published or subscribed to.
+Displays the list of dashboards that the user has created, published or subscribed to.

 Favourites is where all your favourite tiles will be displayed.
 You create a favourite by clicking on the star icon on the top right of any tile.